grpc/proposal/A69-crl-enhancements.md

 type CRLProvider interface {
 	// Callers are expected to use the returned value as read-only.
 	CRL(cert x509.Certificate) (*CertificateListExt, error)

-	// Close cleans up resources allocated by the Provider.
-	Close()
 }
 ```

 Regarding sharing between connections - since the providers are in a high-level configuration, the same provider should be used across many individual connections and handshakes.
-[Here is an example of how the credential reloading provider is configured](https://github.com/grpc/grpc-go/blob/master/security/advancedtls/examples/credential_reloading_from_files/server/main.go#L63).
+[Here is an example of how the credential reloading provider is configured](https://github.com/grpc/grpc-go/blob/7935c4f759419cb0ab4cc50070f5487b33a19bb7/security/advancedtls/examples/credential_reloading_from_files/server/main.go#L58-L63).
 In this example, the server would use this provider for all connections.

 #### Directory Reloader Specifics
 ![Directory Reloader Flow](A69_graphics/golang_reloader.png)